 Vietnamese_Cuisine

-12 Famous Traditional Vietnamese Dishes
+12 Famous Traditional Dishes to Try in Vietnam

 Known worldwide for its amazing natural beauty, Vietnam is regarded as one of the most popular beach destinations in Asia and among the most affordable international destinations for Indians.
 Besides, this Southeast Asian country is also known for its authentic Vietnamese cuisine.
 The cuisine relies on a balance of salty, sweet, sour and hot flavors, achieved through use of fish sauce, cane sugar, the juice of kalamansi citrus fruit and chilli peppers.
 Often made from simple ingredients, Vietnamese food is one of the healthiest cuisines around the world, as it has generous combination of fresh herbs and greens paired with rice, noodles, seafood, pork and beef.
 Check here the list of top 12 Vietnamese dishes you must try during your vacation as part of Vietnam Tour Packages.